 Blue Cross Blue Shield covers the FDA-approved version of ketamine called Spravato (esketamine), a highly effective solution for treating depression.
 However, Blue Cross Blue Shield / BCBS does not cover intravenous (IV) or intramuscular (IM) ketamine treatment for conditions associated with depression, anxiety, or other mood disorders.

-• This is because Spravato (esketamine) has full FDA approval for the treatment of treatment-resistant depression through Johnson & Johnson
+• Spravato (Esketamine): ✓ Covered by most plans.
+This is because Spravato (esketamine) has full FDA approval for treatment-resistant depression.

 Does Blue Cross Blue Shield / BCBS cover Spravato therapy or esketamine treatment?